Element84/filmdrop-k8s-tf-modules/modules/stac-fastapi/README.md

 terraform apply
 ```

-Once installed you can verify STAC-FastAPI is running by first configuring port forwarding the PgSTAC service:
+Once installed you can verify STAC-FastAPI is running by first port-forwarding the PgSTAC service:

 `kubectl port-forward service/pgstac 5439:5439`